2027 German presidential election

-The 2027 German presidential election, officially known as the 18th Federal Convention, must be held by the Federal Convention by 18 February 2027, 30 days before the end of the term of office of the current German president, Frank-Walter Steinmeier.
+The 2027 German presidential election, officially the 18th Federal Convention, will be held by the Federal Convention on 30 January 2027, before the end of the term of office of the current German president, Frank-Walter Steinmeier.
+Steinmeier is term-limited and thus cannot seek a third consecutive term, as specified in paragraph 2 of Article 54 of the Constitution.

-Composition of the Federal Convention
+Voting procedure

-According to paragraph 3 of Article 54 of the Constitution, the Federal Convention is composed of members of the German Bundestag and an equal number of state electors who are elected by the state parliaments based on the principles of proportional representation.
-Based on the electoral system introduced in 2023, the number of German MPs after the 2025 federal election is 630, leading to a Federal Convention of 1260 members.
-The distribution of state electors onto the states depends on population of the state eligible to vote.
+The German president is elected indirectly by the Federal Convention, a non-permanent constitutional body whose sole function is to carry out this task.
+According to paragraph 3 of Article 54 of the Constitution, the Federal Convention is composed of all the members of the Bundestag (the federal parliament) and an equal number of state electors who are elected by the state parliaments based on the principles of proportional representation.
+Based on the electoral system introduced in 2023, the number of German MPs after the 2025 federal election is fixed at 630, leading to a Federal Convention of 1260 members.